- Opening Hours

 School buses operate from a number of locations within the City and Shire.
 Each of our school buses has a member of staff or representative from First Group to accompany the children to and from school.
 These representatives are a friendly face and ensure the agreed drop off and pick up arrangements are in place between families and the school.
 Many children enjoy the daily commute with their friends which allows parents the comfort that their child is safe and well looked after.

-Two school buses run at the end of the day and are available for Junior School pupils only.
-End of day buses travel to Mannofield and Peterculter with various stops along the way.
+A school bus runs at the end of the day for Junior School pupils travelling to Peterculter with various stops along the way.
 A return bus to Ellon is currently being trialled.

 Places on the morning and afternoon buses can be reserved on a termly basis.
-The morning bus service will be billed in advance and the afternoon service is billed monthly in arrears.
+The bus services are billed monthly in arrears.

-Senior pupils are transported to Countesswells at 1.45pm on their games day and make their own way home.
+Senior pupils are transported to Countesswells at 1.45pm on their sport day and make their own way home.
 Buses are provided for teams travelling to Countesswells after school for training.

 The campus is well served by public transport and is a short walk from Aberdeen bus and train stations.
 Local service bus routes are also closely situated to the campus.